Mirror Symmetry for Stable Quotients Invariants: Moduli spaces of stable quotients

 \begin{proof} By part IV in the proof of Proposition~\ref{prodmod_prp}, the moduli space~\e_ref{Qgm_e2} is smooth at a point $(\cC,y_1,\ldots,y_m,S_1,\ldots,S_p)$ if \BE{Ext1van_e}\bigoplus_{i=1}^p \Ext^1(S_i,Q_i) = 0.\EE Since each $S_i$ is locally free, this is the case if \BE{H1van_e} H^1(S_i^*\!\otimes\!Q_i)=0\EE for each $i\!=\!1,\ldots,p$.
 From the cohomology long exact sequence for the short exact sequence

 we see that \e_ref{H1van_e} holds if $H^1(S_i^*)\!=\!0$.\\

 If $g\!=\!0$, $\cC$ is a rational curve and thus there are no special line bundles on~$\cC$ that have a nonnegative degree on every component of~$\cC$.
 If $(g,m)\!=\!(1,0)$, then $\cC$ is either a nonsingular curve of genus~1 or a cycle of rational curves; thus, there are no special line bundles of positive degree on~$\cC$ that have nonnegative degree on each component of~$\cC$.
-In either case, we conclude that $H^1(S_i^*)\!=\!0$ for each $i\!=\!1,\ldots,p$ and so~\e_ref{Ext1van_e} holds.\\
+In either case, we conclude that $H^1(S_i^*)\!=\!0$ for each $i\!=\!1,\ldots,p$ and so~\e_ref{Ext1van_e} holds.
+Thus, the moduli space~\e_ref{Qgm_e2} is smooth at every point and hence is a nonsingular Deligne-Mumford stack of the expected dimension.\\

-Thus, the moduli space~\e_ref{Qgm_e2} is smooth at every point and hence is a nonsingular Deligne-Mumford stack of the expected dimension.
-It is irreducible because it contains a dense open subset isomorphic to an open subset of an irreducible bundle over the Deligne-Mumford moduli space of stable genus~$g$ marked curves $\ov\cM_{g,m+d_1+\ldots+d_p}$. \end{proof}
+It remains to show that it is also irreducible.
+Let $U$ denote the open locus in the moduli space where the domain curve is smooth.
+In the $g\!=\!0$ case, $U$ is dominated by the product of projective spaces $(\P^1)^m\!\times\!\prod_i\Proj(H^0(\cO(d_i))^{n_i})$.
+In the $(g,m)\!=\!(1,0)$ case, $U$ is dominated by the bundle $\prod_i\Proj(H^0(\cO(dp))^{n_i})$ over $\ov\cM_{1,1}$, where $p$ is the marked point.
+Thus, $U$ is irreducible in both cases.
+Since the moduli space~\e_ref{Qgm_e2} is unobstructed, $U$ is dense in~\e_ref{Qgm_e2} and thus the latter is also irreducible. \end{proof}